 We have prepared the table below and the related notes based on information supplied to us by the selling unitholders and such information is as of July 15, 2024 (except as otherwise noted).
 We have not sought to verify such information.
 We believe, based on information supplied by the selling unitholders, that except as may otherwise be indicated in the footnotes to the table below, the selling unitholders have sole voting and dispositive power with respect to the common units reported as beneficially owned by them.
 Because the selling unitholders identified in the table may dispose of some or all of the common units owned by them that are included in this prospectus, and because there are currently no agreements, arrangements or understandings with respect to the sale of any of the common units, no estimate can be given as to the number of the common units available for resale hereby that will be held by the selling unitholders upon termination of this offering.
-In addition, the selling unitholders may have sold, transferred or otherwise disposed of, or may sell, transfer or otherwise dispose of, at any time and from time to time, the common units they hold in transactions exempt from the registration requirements of the Securities Act after the date on which the selling unitholders provided the information set forth in the table below.
-We have, therefore, assumed for the purposes of the following table, that the selling unitholders will sell all of the common units beneficially owned by them that are covered by this prospectus.
+In addition, the selling unitholders may have sold, transferred or otherwise disposed of, or may sell, transfer or otherwise dispose of, at any time and from time to time, the common units they hold in transactions exempt from the registration requirements of the Securities Act after the date on which the selling unitholders will sell all of the common units beneficially owned by this prospectus.
 The selling unitholders are not obligated to sell any of the common units offered by this prospectus.
 The percent of beneficial ownership for the selling unitholders is based on 3,371,406,321 common units outstanding as of July 15, 2024.

-Common Units Beneficially Owned Prior to the Offering (1) Common Units Common Units Beneficially Owned After Completion of the Offering (2)
+Common Units Beneficially Owned Prior to the Offering (1) Common Units Owned Aft Common Units Beneficially Owned After Completion of the Offering (2)

 Selling unitholders: Number Percentage Offered Hereby Number Percentage

 WTG Midstream LLC (3) 20,648,686 20,648,686

-Stonepeak Remuda Investment Holdings LLC (4) 18,107,310 18,107,310
+Stonepeak Remuda Investment Holdings LLC (4) 18,107,310 18,107,310 - -

 Rattler WTG LLC (5) 6,035,770 6,035,770

 Estate of Michael K. Davis (6) 845,008 845,008

 Estate of Lori Davis Winter (7) 905,366 905,366

 Alexander Nolan Davis 422,504 422,504

 Nicholas Andrew Davis 422,504 422,504

 Eric Ryan Davis 422,504 422,504

 Sandra Davis Maddox 905,365 905,365

 David Lynn Davis 2,112,519 2,112,519

-\ Less than 1%.
+Less than 1%.